wonkoderverstaendige/BeholderPi/tools/stitcher2/README.md

 # Stitching Videos
+Create a new directory named with the timestamp of the videos and copy the original copies into it.

 ## Calculate alignment matrix
 For each camera angle we need to pre-calculate the transformation matrix with the GUI tool.
 Start the GUI with